 LOUIZA is the indie-pop / art-rock experiment of San Francisco-born artist Rebecca Mimiaga, whose penchant for sweet yet strange melodies yields bright, heady and immovable pop hooks.
 Mimiaga’s expertise ranges from opera and jazz to classical, as well as musical theatre, having studied at both Skidmore College and The New School for Jazz and Contemporary Music.
 Her forthcoming record, Swim At Night, was recorded with producer James Riotto (The Mountain Goats, tUnE-yArDs, Ezra Furman) at John Vanderslice’s all-analog facility Tiny Telephone in Oakland.

 Swim At Night eschews archaic pop structures as well as Mimiaga’s finely honed vocal technique (developed through years of formal training), opting instead for spontaneity and gut instinct.
-To achieve this, Mimiaga took up dance lessons to inform her exuberant new method of songwriting.
-“Taking dance has helped my singing tremendously,” she says.
-“Since my purpose of writing constantly changes, I want to be a lot more playful and expansive in the way I view a song’s structure.
-I feel more open and able to be a little less careful, prioritizing feeling above all else.
-Dancing helps put the music into your body so much more than studied musical technique.”
+To achieve this, Mimiaga took up dance to inform her exuberant new method of songwriting.
+“Dancing has helped my singing tremendously,” she says.
+“It brings me into the music more deeply.
+I’ve become more playful and expansive in the way I listen, create melodies and structure songs.
+I feel more open, less careful and better able to express the core feeling of the song.”

-Blending art rock, folk, jazz and electropop, Swim At Night soundtracks Mimiaga’s thought experiments, employing dreamy textures and stream-of-consciousness lyrics, planning a future as though it were a lucid dream.
+Blending art rock, folk, jazz and electropop, Swim At Night soundtracks Mimiaga’s thought experiments, employing dreamy textures and stream-of-consciousness lyrics, imagining the future as though it were a lucid dream.
 Nimble synths, shimmering organ, soulful horns, and guitars breezy and occasionally bristling pervade the record, underscoring Mimiaga’s ability to playfully transcend both the complexities and indoctrination of adulthood.
 Closing track “Hold Me Down” brings the record home, translating Mimiaga’s high-spirited array of frenetic pop melodies into a loose, minimal arrangement that draws you in with the soft glow of its creeping tempo, and heartfelt nods to the influence of raga, particularly North Indian classical music.

 "I wanted to write a song about seduction and true seduction brings you to the moment.
-Musically, I've felt the interplay between space, the melody and drone of certain ragas has that ability to pull you in and give you a sense of peace in it."
+Musically, I've felt the interplay between space, melody and the drone of certain ragas has that ability: to pull you in and give you a sense of peace in it."